OmriGrossW/3D-Scene-Rendering/README.md

 zoom out when the mouse moving down.
 When middle mouse button is pressed move the camera left and right according to mouse movement.

-Scene mode: rotation and translation should be carried according to the camera frame of reference, that is, the scene should be rotated around it's center, but the rotation axes are parallel to the rotation axes of the camera.
+Scene mode: Rotation and translation should be carried according to the camera frame of reference, that is, the scene should be rotated around it's center, but the rotation axes are parallel to the rotation axes of the camera.
 For example, by moving the mouse from left to right horizontally while in